LtSnakePlissken/Q/docs/dapp_savingborrowing.md

 ## Obtaining QBTC

 For borrowing synthetic assets like QUSD, you need to deposit a collateral such as QBTC.
 QBTC is wrapped BTC that was bridged from Ethereum to Q using a token bridge (or Omnibridge).
-A token bridgefor Q testnet is deployed and reachable at [https://bridge.qtestnet.org/](https://bridge.qtestnet.org/).
-This bridge bridges Q testnet with Rinkeby Testnet.
+A token bridgefor Q mainnet is deployed and reachable at [https://bridge.q.org/](https://bridge.q.org/).
+This bridge bridges Q mainnet with Ethereum mainnet.

 These are the steps you need to do in order to have QBTC in your MetaMask wallet:

-1. Search for a faucet on Rinkeby network to retrieve WBTC
+1. Buy and transfer WBTC to your Ethereum mainnet wallet account
-2. Go to `https://bridge.qtestnet.org` with MetaMask connected to Rinkeby Testnet
+2. Go to `https://bridge.q.org` with MetaMask connected to Ethereum mainnet
-3. Enter the desired and available amount to be bridged in WBTC from Rinkeby to QBTC on Q
+3. Enter the desired and available amount to be bridged in WBTC from Ethereum to QBTC on Q
-4. Wait for confirmation, change MetaMask back to Q testnet and verify your new Balance
+4. Wait for confirmation, change MetaMask back to Q mainnet and verify your new Balance

 If you can't see QBTC asset within MetaMask, you can either open Saving & Borrowing page in a fresh browser session (MetaMask will ask once to add both QUSD and QBTC to MetaMask if not added already) or you do it manually by entering a "Custom Token".
 You need to provide the QBTC contract address for this which can be found in the [dashboard's parameter list](dapp_dashboard.md#dashboard) under parameter `governed.EPDR.QBTC_address`.

-Alternatively, Q testnet faucet allows to retrieve a small amount of QBTC for testing purposes.
-Please see [here](how_to_install_metamask.md#faucet) how this can be achieved.